-From Year 2 to onwards, we teach children the morphology of words (how words are grouped into families, related to each other by a combination of form, grammar and meaning).
+From Year 2 to onwards, we teach children the morphology of words (how words are structured and related to one other by a combination of form, grammar and meaning).
 Children are supported in their understanding of basic morphological principles which they can apply to the spellings of over half a million words.
 This has been shown to be far more effective than learning spelling lists, which are then quickly forgotten.

 Where words are irregular, and do not follow the rules, we use etymology (the stories behind the spelling of certain words) and graphic strategies to help children to learn these spellings.

-As part of the new National Curriculum, children are expected to learn compulsory lists of spellings.
-These words are ones which are used a lot or may be tricky to spell.
-It is expected that all children will be able to spell these words by the time they leave Junior School.
+As part of the National Curriculum, children are expected to learn compulsory lists of spellings.
+These words are ones which are used a lot or may be especially tricky to spell.
+It is expected that all children will be able to spell these words by the time they leave primary school.

-In addition there are two sets of high frequency words which are taught in KS1.
-By the beginning of Year 3 all children should be able to spell the words on these lists.
+In addition, there are two sets of high frequency words which are taught in Key Stage 1 (KS1).
+By the beginning of Year 3, all children should be able to spell the words on the KS1 lists.

-We teach the Y3/4/5/6 lists through our regular spelling, punctuation and grammar lessons These words can now be viewed using the links below.
-We hope this will give you a clear understanding of what we expect in terms of progress and achievement in spelling through KS2.
+We teach the Y3/4/5/6 lists through our regular spelling, punctuation and grammar lessons.
+These words can now be viewed using the links below.